edwin815/diabetes_analysis/README.md

-Final Project completed for COGS 108 WI24
+Diabetes Risk Analysis and Comparsion project done for COGS 108 in python through Jupyter Notebook